 Jacketed soft point.
 A bullet made of lead and completely covered, except for the point, with copper alloy (approximately 90 percent copper and 10 percent zinc).
 The absence of jacketing at the point of the bullet enhances its deformation upon impact.

 Level of Protection.
-The degree to which an asset (e.g., a person, a piece of equipment, or an object, etc.) is protected against injury or damage from an attack.
+The degree to which an asset (person, equipment, object, etc.) is protected against injury or damage from an attack.
+(UFC 4-010-01)

 Lines of sight.
 Unobstructed direct views from vantage points to targets.